-- 14 days, including travel days - Approx. 6 hours every day with 2 days off - Dormitory accommodation (occasionally a single room may be available for all or part of the trial period) - Welcome to join the daily programme of meditation and Tibetan chanting practice - We usually assign volunteers to one main area, by mutual agreement (see below). - We will not require you to work in area you really do not want to, although the nature of the place and the tasks that arise requires a flexible approach.
+- 14 days, including travel days - Approx. 6 hours every day with 2 days off - Dormitory accommodation (we'll put you in a single room for all or part of the trial period if one is available) - You are welcome to join the daily programme of meditation and Tibetan chanting practice - We usually assign volunteers to one main area, by mutual agreement (see below).
+We will not require you to work in area you really do not want to, although the nature of the place and the tasks that arise requires a flexible approach.